Cartographers and Photogrammetrists

 Most cartographers and photogrammetrists work full time.
 They may have longer workdays during fieldwork.

-Employment of cartographers and photogrammetrists is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Employment of cartographers and photogrammetrists is projected to grow 5 percent over the next ten years, slower than the average for all occupations.

 |Occupational Title||Employment, 2021||Projected Employment, 2031||Change, 2021-31|